Rat IgG2a Negative Control antibody

 Filter by Application:F Reset

-Test results indicate Rat IgG2a Negative Control antibody is also suitable for use as a negative control with canine cells.
+Test results have shown that this antibody is also suitable for use as a negative control with porcine and canine cells.

 - Target Species